-Coverage for West High School is a secondary coverage that covers only after parents have filed on their insurance plan.
+Insurance coverage for West High School is a secondary coverage that covers only after parents have filed on their primary insurance plan.
 The cost for a catastrophic plan for a very serious injury is assessed to each participating student athlete.
-This insurance is not optional and must be paid prior to participation as per Knox County Policy.
+This insurance is not optional and must be paid prior to participation as per Knox County Policy I-171.